samuel-hunter/tagmage/README.md

     foo
     bar

-To rename an existing image:
+To rename an existing file:

     $ tagmage edit 2 an_image.png
     $ tagmage list foo